dominicsalas/GameOfLife/README.md

 Grid: This is the Grid class that builds the grid and maintains info about about the grid.

 GUI: Handles the GUI of the game along with tracking input.
-I couldn't figure out an easy way to integrate validating input.

 Loop: This is the Loop class and it's responsible for looping the game and updating each state of the game.

+Select Preset: This is a drop down menu to select the preset you'd like to load.

 gui.fxml: This is the First screen.